 Electric Vehicle Incentives

-There are valuable Federal, state and utility incentives* that can help you pay for your electric vehicle and home charging.
-From the ITC credits you’ll receive for the purchase of an EV, solar, and storage to our EV Charger rebate program, now is a great time to use sustainable energy for your home and car!
+There are valuable federal, state, and utility incentives* that can help you pay for your electric vehicle and home charging.
+From the ITC credits you’ll receive for the purchase of an EV, solar, and storage to our EV Charger rebate program, now is a wonderful time to use sustainable energy for your home and car!

 Federal Investment Tax Credit

 Beginning January 1, 2023, if you buy a qualified used electric vehicle (EV) or fuel cell vehicle (FCV) from a licensed dealer for $25,000 or less, you may be eligible for a used clean vehicle tax credit (also referred to as a previously owned clean vehicle credit).
-The credit equals 30% percent of the sale price up to a maximum credit of $4,000.
+The credit equals 30% of the sale price, up to a maximum of $4,000.

-The credit is nonrefundable, so you can’t get back more on the credit than you owe in taxes.
+The credit is nonrefundable, so you can’t get back more of it than you owe in taxes.
 You can’t apply any excess credit to future tax years.
 Learn more.

-If you bought and placed in service a new qualified plug-in electric vehicle (EV) or fuel cell vehicle (FCV) on January 1, 2023 or later and meet certain income limitations, you may be eligible for a clean vehicle tax credit up to $7,500 under Internal Revenue Code Section 30D.
+If you bought and placed in service a new qualified plug-in electric vehicle (EV) or fuel cell vehicle (FCV) on January 1, 2023, or later and meet certain income limitations, you may be eligible for a clean vehicle tax credit of up to $7,500 under Internal Revenue Code Section 30D.

 Qualified Manufacturers of the vehicles listed below have indicated that the vehicles are currently eligible for a credit provided other requirements are met.
 Check back for additions to this list.